vbfox/MasterOfFoo/src/BlackFox.MasterOfFoo/Core/Readme.md

 * Move `FormatSpecifier` and `FormatFlags` to `FormatSpecification.fs`
 * Replace `PrintfEnv` signature with `abstract Write : PrintableElement -> unit` & fix thigns
 * `findNextFormatSpecifier` returns `PrintableElement`
+* The cornerstone is that ValueConverter should now return a function generating PrintableElement instances instead of strings.

+There are quite a few things to fix but the original `printf.fs` and `sformat.fs` are commited to serve as guide by diffing the current code and new versions before upgrade.